bmoreonrails/rails_tutorial/_chapters/chapter_03.md

       Clear as mud, right?
 Don't worry, it'll make more sense later.

-  1. Now that we (kinda) know why we're trying to run the `index` action`, let's add it.
+  1. Now that we (kinda) know why we're trying to run the `index` action, let's add it.

   1. Before we go on, restart your web server by running `rails server`.
 {% endlist %}